cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 	// CanWithdrawInvariant invariant.
 	// NOTE: staking module is required if HistoricalEntries param > 0 app.mm.SetOrderBeginBlockers(
-		// upgrades should be run first
-		upgradetypes.ModuleName,
 		// ... other modules
+		icatypes.ModuleName,
+		// plus-diff-line
++		ibcfeetypes.ModuleName,
+		genutiltypes.ModuleName,
+		// ... other modules
 		consensusparamtypes.ModuleName,
+		// this line is used by starport scaffolding # stargate/app/beginBlockers )

+	app.mm.SetOrderEndBlockers(
+		// ... other modules
+		icatypes.ModuleName,
 		// plus-diff-line
 +		ibcfeetypes.ModuleName,
+		capabilitytypes.ModuleName,
+		// ... other modules
+		consensusparamtypes.ModuleName,
-		// this line is used by starport scaffolding # stargate/app/beginBlockers )
+		// this line is used by starport scaffolding # stargate/app/endBlockers )
 	app.mm.SetOrderEndBlockers(
 		// ... other modules
 		vestingtypes.ModuleName,